 Cheaper bids are also available through seasonal promotions that Swoopo conducts.
 For example, Swoopo has had promotions offering more bids for the same price.
-A screenshot showing such a promotion is given in Figure 9.
+A screenshot showing such a promotion is given in Figure 10.
 A further cause for variation in bid fees relates to the remarkable fact that Swoopo auctions take place with bidders bidding in different currencies.
-We provide an example of this in Section 6.
+An example of this is shown in Section 6.